DouglaNyabasa/DouglaNyabasa/README.md

 <div align="left">

- 🔭 I’m currently working on **a marketplace for Software Development Roles**
+ 🔭 I’m currently available on **the marketplace for Software Development Roles**

+ 👯 I’m looking to collaborate on **any industrial project especially those which are about FinTech block chain and AI**

  🌱 I’m currently learning **Docker,k8, AWS,OCP Java Exam Preparation**